MyitianNET/ResourcePackRepairer/README.md

 A tool for repairing Minecraft resource pack files.

-It can currently repair the following file corruption types:
+Currently, it can repair the following types of file corruption:

 - ZIP files with incorrect Local File Headers
 - ZIP files with incorrect CRC-32 checksums
 - ZIP files with incorrect uncompressed lengths

-File corruption types not yet supported but planned:
+The following types of file corruption are not yet supported, but are planned for support:

 - PNG files with incorrect CRC-32 checksums
 - PNG files with incorrect Adler-32 checksums in IDAT chunk